HyunJiLee34/HyunJiLee34/README.md

 <br/> <br/>

 Hello i am **Hyun Ji Lee!**<br/>
-I’m currently learning **recommendation system**<br/> I want to be **Data Scientist**<br/>
+I'm currently working at TBWA Korea as a Data Analyst I’m currently learning **recommendation system**<br/> I want to be **Data Scientist**<br/>
 I’m looking to collaborate on someone who can working together to apply **AI for social good**<br/>